Nagomez97/CTF/Enum/Dir Fuzzing/README.md

 There are lots of tools to perform web directory and files enumeration.

 ## gobuster
-gobuster dir -u url -w wordlist
+gobuster dir -u url -w wordlist flag -k for ssl

 ## wfuzz
 wfuzz -w wordlist --hc 404 http://url